Brijeshlakkad/distributed-logging/README.md

 # Distributed Logging
 A commit logging distributed services with Go.
+Streams data securely!

+**This project is under development**
 ### **Why build this?
 What's new here?**

 - Simple reason is that distributed systems are cool because of many reasons and some of them are large-scalable, high availability, secure, and fast.